-Jimin Lee is a Korean-American writer and high school student attending Seoul International School.
-Her fiction and poetry have appeared or are forthcoming in Watershed Review, Crashtest Magazine, The Daphne Review, and The Rising Phoenix Review, among others.
-In addition, she is an alumna of the Juniper Institute for Young Writers.
-She enjoys learning about the world around her and writing about it.
+Jimin Lee is a high school writer from Seoul, South Korea.
+Her works appear in or are forthcoming from Glass: A Journal of Poetry, Watershed Review, Crashtest Magazine, The Daphne Review, and elsewhere.
+She is an alumna of the Juniper Institute for Young Writers.
+Besides writing, she enjoys playing the flute and watching musicals.

 Vivian Parkin DeRosa is a high school senior from the Jersey Shore.
 Her writing has been recognized by the YoungArts foundation and the Scholastic Arts and Writing Awards, and her work has appeared in the Huffington Post, Poets Reading the News, the Louisville Review, and other publications.
 She blogs at vivianparkinderosa.com.
 When not working on her novels, she enjoys knitting and reality cooking competitions.